 We copied the Apple Manuals.
 This meant 12-point Garamond text with 14-point bold Tahoma headings, two returns between paragraphs, fine lines (0.5 point) to separate subjects and wide columns.
 We learned about kerning and leading and included that in our manuals.

-We then researched paper — I had no idea that the choice of paper was so extensive and Luke finally chose mat gloss 90gsm.
+We then researched paper — I had no idea that the choice of paper was so extensive and Drew finally chose mat gloss 90gsm.
 Then binding, packaging, floppy disc covers and the list went on and on.

 Every detail had to be correctly researched and then implemented.
 All of those tears and tissues started to pay off, we were able to do detail to the ‘nth degree.